Amélie Le Gall

-Amélie Le Gall, known as Mademoiselle Lisette or Lisette Marton, was born in 1869 in Quintin and was a French competitive cyclist.
+Amélie Le Gall, known as Mademoiselle Lisette or Lisette Marton, (19 March 1869 – unknown) was a French competitive cyclist.
 She was considered the women's world champion in the sport in 1896.

 Early life

 Amélie Le Gall was the daughter of a carpenter.
 She was reportedly working as a shepherdess in Brittany when she was wooed by a male cyclist who married her and trained her in the sport.